Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

 #Office for Mac

-Use VBA add-ins and macros that you developed for Office on Windows with Office for Mac.
+Use VBA add-ins and macros that you developed for Office for Windows with Office for Mac.

 **Last modified:** January 11, 2016